DanRuta/jsNet/README.md

 ## Contributing
 ---
+Always looking for feedback, suggestions and ideas.
-Pull requests are always welcome, as long as the tests all pass and coverage is at (or nearly) at 100%.
+Pull requests are always welcome.
+Just make sure the tests all pass and coverage is at (or nearly) at 100%.
 To develop, first ```npm install``` the dev dependencies.
 You can then run ```grunt``` to listen for file changes and transpile, and you can run the mocha tests via ```npm test```, where you can also see the coverage.